egoist/miku/README.md

 A general-purpose JS/CSS/HTML prototype tool.

-Like jsbin/jsfiddle/codepen but lies on your file system, with more powerful preprocessors support.
+Like jsbin/jsfiddle/codepen but lies on your file system, with more powerful preprocessors support and your favorite editor is your playground!

 ## How to use